giordamaug/AspleniaEHR_embed/README.md

-# Learning Infection Risk in Asplenia from Structured and Time-Series Clinical Records

-EHR Temporal Embedding for Infection Risk Prediction in Asplenia Patients.
+# EHR Temporal Embedding for Infection Risk Prediction in Asplenia Patients
+The software and data in this repository is part of an ongoing activity aiming at developing a computational pipeline for the prediction of risk of severe infections due to compromised immune function for asplenic patients.
+In this study the infection risk prediction capability of a gradient boosting machine relying on ML embedding techniques for representing temporal causal dependences in clinical data from Electronic Health Records is assessed.

 Demonstration code of paper: Learning Infection Risk in Asplenia from Structured and Time-Series Clinical Records, submitted to
 IEEE Journal of Biomedical and Health Informatics.